-Behavior Definition Failure to report to class upon arriving on campus or failure Cutting Classes to report to class later than five (5) minutes after the Tardy Bell.
+Behaviour Definition Failure to report to class upon arriving on campus or failure Cutting Classes to report to class later than five (5) minutes after the Tardy Bell.
 This includes failure to report back to class after fire drills, tornado drills, or student assemblies.
 Failure to Follow Directions of the Staff Failure to follow the reasonable directive of school personnel.
 Failure to report to After School Detention/Homework Club Failure to Report Failure to check in with the attendance clerk when arriving late to school.
-Cheating/Plagiarism/ Scholastic Dishonesty Using, submitting, or attempting to obtain data or answers dishonestly, by deceit or by means other than those authorized by the teacher.
+Cheating/Plagiarism/ Scholastic Dishonesty Using, submitting, or attempting to obtain data or answers dishonestly, by deceit, or by means other than those authorized by the teacher.
 Plagiarism is taking the work of others and claiming it as your own (copying from the internet).
-A grade of zero "0" will be given on the assignment (i.e., test, project, etc.), the parent will be notified, and the teacher will refer the student to administration.
+A grade of zero "0" will be given on the assignment (i.e., test, project, etc.), the parent will be notified, and the teacher will refer the student to the administration.
 Forgery/Falsification Writing the name of another person or altering times, dates, grades, passes, or permits.
 Knowingly giving false information to staff.
 Profanity to a Student Swearing, cursing, or making obscene gestures (Automatic Administrative Detention).
 School Disruptions Acting in a disorderly manner that disrupts the peace of the school, or any school-sponsored activity.
 Conduct not specially listed, that interferes with the orderly operation of the education environment.
-Tardiness Excessive late-arrivals to class.
-Use of Tobacco Products The use or possession of any tobacco product i.e. cigarettes, chewing tobacco, creamy snuff (tobacco paste) etc.

-Unauthorized use or abuse of any school owned technology.
+Tardiness Excessive late arrivals to class.
+Use of Tobacco Products The use or possession of any tobacco product i.e. cigarettes, chewing tobacco, creamy snuff (tobacco paste) etc. Insubordination Knowingly refusing to comply with reasonable school rules/refusal to identify self, or to follow reasonable directions of any school personnel Unauthorized use or abuse of any school-owned technology.
 Examples include but are not limited to the following: Using technology without permission.
-Actions which hamper normal computer functions.
+Actions that hamper normal computer functions.
 Installing software games, viruses, or any other software.
 Removing software without permission.
 Copying software without permission.
 Misuse of Technology Possessing software or files which contain graphics of a sexual nature.
-Actions which are destructive to the computer's case, hardware or software.
+Actions that are destructive to the computer's case, hardware, or software.
 Viewing, changing, or modifying any configuration on any computer without permission.
-Misusing a computer or its peripheral equipment; this includes computers, printers, scanners, network devices, etc. Using internet for non-educational purposes like visiting chat-rooms.
+Misusing a computer or its peripheral equipment; including computers, printers, scanners, network devices, etc. Using the internet for non-educational purposes like visiting chatrooms.